Uncertain Multi-Agent Systems with Distributed Constrained Optimization Missions and Event-Triggered Communications: Application to Resource Allocation: Main Results

 \subsection{Distributed optimization with event-triggered communications}

 In this section, a distributed technique for solving an optimization problem with centralized event-triggered communications is introduced.
 Then, this technique is improved in the viewpoint of using decentralized event-triggered mechanism, instead of the centralized one.
-Before presenting these results, we need to restate the following lemma, which has been presented in the paper \cite{cortes2018distributed}.
-This lemma is one of the main foundations of the results of this section. \begin{Lem} (Distributed optimization with equality constraints) \cite{cortes2018distributed} Consider the distributed constrained optimization problem
+Before presenting these results, we need to restate the following lemma, which has been presented in \cite{cortes2018distributed}. \begin{Lem} (Distributed optimization with equality constraints) \cite{cortes2018distributed} Consider the distributed constrained optimization problem

 where $y_i \in \R$ for all $1\leq i\leq n$, $y \coloneqq ^{\top}$, $C \in \R^{m \times n}$, and $d \in \R^m$.
 Also, it was assumed that $Rank(C)=m \leq n$.
 Assume that $f$ is differentiable with locally Lipschitz partial derivatives.
 If $y^{\star} \coloneqq ^{\top} \in \R^n$ is the solution of problem \eqref{lem.opt} and $\nabla f$ is strictly monotonic, then the equilibrium point corresponding to $y=y^{\star}$ in dynamic system